 - Disabilities and Medical Conditions

 - Disability Notification Card (for you to print and laminate to show the screeners)

 - Passenger Support Contact info

-Between those sites and your handy LETTER OF MEDICAL NECESSITY that you got before you left, you should have no trouble taking whatever you need with you on the plane to help manage your diabetes well while traveling.
-Just to be safe, give yourself extra time in case they need to manually search your bags so you don't add flight delays to the stress of it all.
+Between those sites and your handy letter of medical necessity that you got before you left, you should have no trouble taking whatever you need with you on the plane.
+Just to be safe, give yourself extra time in case a manual search of your bags is necessary, so you don't add flight delays to the stress of it all.

-And I know you know this but HYDRATE!
+Don’t forget to hydrate!
 Traveling can be very dehydrating.
-Between traffic and pressurized airplane cabins, YOU NEED WATER!
-Stay hydrated and your blood sugar levels will do far better.
-And FOR THE LOVE let’s all at least promise to TRY to eat healthy travel snacks like fruit and nuts.
+Between traffic and pressurized aeroplane cabins, you need water!.
+And let’s all at least promise to try and eat healthy travel snacks like fruit and nuts.
 Salty chips and roadside candy are appealing, but not the best option.

-If you have done your diligence, your arrival should be easy-peasy.
-Take a peek at your diabetic supply suitcase and make sure nothing was broken in transit.
+On arrival, take a peek at your diabetic supply suitcase and make sure nothing was broken in transit.
 Take a blood sugar reading and see if you need a snack or maybe even a small meal and then adjust the time zone settings on your glucometer and any other supplies that need adjusting.
-Be mindful of the changes in your climate and/or elevation that might impact blood glucose levels and ENJOY YOUR VACATION!
+Be mindful of the changes in climate and/or elevation that might impact your blood sugar levels and ENJOY YOUR VACATION!

 The mySugr website does not provide medical or legal advice. mySugr blog articles are not scientific articles, but intended for informational purposes only.

 Medical or nutritional information on the mySugr website is not intended to replace professional medical advice, diagnosis or treatment.
 Always consult a physician or health care provider with any questions you may have regarding a medical condition.